 To evaluate revenue performance for the Direct segment we use Net revenue.
-For our Retail segment, we use same store sales as a key measure in evaluating performance.
-A store is included in same store sales calculations on the first day it has comparable prior year sales.
-Stores in which the selling square footage has changed by 15% or more as a result of a remodel, expansion, reduction or relocations are excluded from same store calculations until the first day they have comparable prior year sales.
-Online sales and sales generated through our in-store computer kiosks are considered revenue in our Direct segment and are excluded from same store sales.
+For our Retail segment, we use Same Store Sales as a key measure in evaluating performance.
+A store is included in Same Store Sales calculations on the first day it has comparable prior year sales.
+Stores in which the selling square footage has changed by 15% or more as a result of a remodel, expansion, reductions or relocations are excluded from Same Store Sales calculations until the first day they have comparable prior year sales.
+Online sales and sales generated through our in-store computer kiosks are considered revenue in our Direct segment and are excluded from Same Store Sales.